Rethinking Symbolic Regression Datasets and Benchmarks for Scientific Discovery: Introduction

-Given that SR has been studied in various communities,~\citet{la2021contemporary} propose SRBench, a unified benchmark framework for symbolic regression methods.
-In the benchmark study, they combine the Feynman Symbolic Regression Database (\orgdataset)~\citep{udrescu2020ai} and the ODE-Strogatz repository~\citep{strogatz2018nonlinear} to compare a number of SR methods, using a large-scale heterogeneous computing cluster.\footnote{They used hosts with 24-28 core Intel(R) Xeon(R) CPU E5-2690 v4 2.60GHz processors and 250GB RAM.}

 To discuss the potential of symbolic regression for scientific discovery (\ourproblem), there still remain some issues to be addressed: oversimplified datasets and lack of evaluation metric towards \ourproblem.
-For symbolic regression tasks, existing datasets consist of values sampled from limited domains such as in range of 1 to 5, and there are no large-scale datasets with reasonably realistic values that capture the properties of the formula and its variables.
-Thus, it is difficult to discuss the potential of symbolic regression for scientific discovery with such existing datasets.
+For symbolic regression tasks, existing datasets consist of minimum necessary variables and values sampled from limited domains \emph{e.g.}, in range of 1 to 5, and there are no large-scale datasets with reasonably realistic values that capture the properties of the formula and its variables.
+Thus, it is difficult to discuss the potential of symbolic regression for scientific discovery using such existing datasets.
 For instance, the \orgdataset consists of 120 formulas selected mostly from Feynman Lectures Series\footnote{\citet{udrescu2020ai} extract 20 of the 120 equations as ``bonus'' from other seminal books~\citep{goldstein2002classical,jackson1999classical,weinberg1972gravitation,schwartz2014quantum}.}~\citep{feynman1963feynman1,feynman1963feynman2,feynman1963feynman3} and are core benchmark datasets used in SRBench~\citep{la2021contemporary}.
-While the formulas indicate physical laws, variables and constants used in each dataset have no physical meanings since the datasets are not designed to discover the physical laws from the observed data in the real world.
+While the formulas indicate physical laws, variables and constants in each dataset have no physical meanings since the datasets are not designed to discover the physical laws from the observed data in the real world.
 (See Section~\ref{subsec:dataset_issues}.)